gu-ma/co_128_f2501/notes/week01.md

 | 10:30 - 12:00 | **Mini presentations**  |
 | 12:00 - 13:00 | Lunch break :hamburger: |
 | 13:00 - 16:00 | Individual work         |

-### Themes

-- Mini presentation
-- Going deeper into the theme(s)
-- Reflecting on the week